Russ Kunkel

-Russell Kunkel (born September 27, 1948) is an American drummer who has worked as a session musician with many popular artists, including Jackson Browne, Joni Mitchell, Jimmy Buffett, Harry Chapin, Rita Coolidge, Neil Diamond, Bob Dylan, Dan Fogelberg, Glenn Frey, Art Garfunkel, Nitty Gritty Dirt Band, Carole King, Lyle Lovett, Reba McEntire, Stevie Nicks, Linda Ronstadt, Bob Seger, Carly Simon, Stephen Stills, James Taylor, Joe Walsh, Steve Winwood, Neil Young, and Warren Zevon.
-He was the studio and touring drummer for Crosby & Nash in the 1970s, and has played on all four of their studio albums.
+Russell Kunkel (born September 27, 1948) is an American drummer who has worked as a session musician with many popular artists, including Jackson Browne, Jimmy Buffett, Harry Chapin, Rita Coolidge, Neil Diamond, Bob Dylan, Cass Elliot, Dan Fogelberg, Glenn Frey, Art Garfunkel, Carole King, Leah Kunkel, Lyle Lovett, Reba McEntire, Joni Mitchell, Stevie Nicks, Nitty Gritty Dirt Band, Linda Ronstadt, Bob Seger, Carly Simon, Stephen Stills, James Taylor, Joe Walsh, Steve Winwood, Bill Withers, Neil Young, and Warren Zevon.
+He was the studio and touring drummer for Crosby & Nash in the 1970s and played on all four of their studio albums.

 Early life and education

-Kunkel was born in Pittsburgh, Pennsylvania but by the age of nine he moved to Southern California.
+Kunkel was born in Pittsburgh and moved to Long Beach, California in when he was 9.
 There, he was part of an orchestra at the local elementary school.
 Prior to moving, he was influenced by his brother and the song "Wipe Out" to play drums.
-During his high school years he lived in Long Beach, California.
 He played for approximately six different bands, including the Barons, and appeared at many sock hops and high school dances, playing surf music and Beatles songs.
 In his last two years of high school he was a jazz drummer and later worked for John Stewart and the Kingston Trio.

+Kunkel is a 1966 graduate of Long Beach Polytechnic High School in Long Beach.

 Career

-Early career

 In 1966, Kunkel moved to Los Angeles.
-He joined the band Things to Come and performed in Hollywood.
-During the summer of 1968, they performed at the Whisky a Go Go, a club on Sunset Strip.
-In 1967, when Jimi Hendrix's album Are You Experienced came out, Kunkel was impressed by Hendrix's playing style and they became good friends.
-A year later, Kunkel started working for the Band when they released Music from Big Pink.
+He joined the band Things to Come and during the summer of 1968, they performed, for 19 weeks as the opening band, at the Whisky a Go Go, a club on Sunset Strip in Hollywood, while under the alcohol drinking age in California.

-Kunkel's first single was a demo with Joel Sill for Trousdale Music, which included musicians Joe Osborn and Larry Knechtel.
-In the late 1960s Kunkel worked for Bob Dylan and together they released a soundtrack to the movie Pat Garrett & Billy the Kid.
+Kunkel worked for Bob Dylan and together they released a soundtrack to the movie Pat Garrett & Billy the Kid.
 In 1970 Kunkel helped Bob Dylan and drummer Billy Mundi release an album titled New Morning.

-During this time, Kunkel was a part of B.B.
+Kunkel was a part of B.B.
 King's group, playing with pianist Carole King, and meeting Bill Szymczyk, Leon Russell, and Joe Walsh.
 He recorded "Hummingbird" for King's album Indianola Mississippi Seeds.